Zorana Mihajlović: Political career

-Mihajlović started her political career as a member of G17 Plus party.
+Mihajlović started her political career as a member of the G17 Plus party.
 During that time she worked as adviser for Energy and Environmental Protection to Miroljub Labus, deputy prime minister in the Government of Serbia.
 She was head of the Sector for Energy and Environmental Protection Politics, and from 2005 to 2006 she was also head of the Cabinet.
 She holds liberal views.

 Mihajlović joined the Serbian Progressive Party in April 2010.
 She soon became a member of the Executive Board of the Serbian Progressive Party.
 During the 2012 campaign for Serbian general elections, Zorana Mihajlović was a leader in the campaign for her Serbian Progressive Party.

-She perfectly represented the liberal and pro-european side of SNS since she supports a Serbia in EU and NATO.

 On 27 July 2012, Mihajlović was elected Minister of Energy, Development and Environmental Protection in the Government of Serbia.

 In February 2017, the Prime Minister of Serbia Aleksandar Vučić decided to run for the 2017 Serbian presidential elections.
 He won the elections in the first round and was sworn as the President of Serbia on 31 May 2017.
 Weeks later, he gave mandate to Ana Brnabić to form the governmental cabinet.
 On 29 June 2017, the cabinet of Ana Brnabić was formed, with Mihajlović keeping her office.

 She left SNS in April 2023 and in May announced the she is founding a new political organization, named Always for Serbia (Uvek za Srbiju) which will participate in the next parliamentary election.
 The movement was formalised in September 2023 as Always for Serbia, with former SNS members Dragan Šormaz and Stanislava Pak also taking part in the movement.

 Mihajlović decided to dissolve her movement and continue to support SNS without being its member.

 Personal life

 Mihajlović is fluent in English.
 She has one son.
+She works at NIS gas station in Borča.